2646044472/myNote/README.md

 ### Web Scraping

-This folder contains my notes on web scraping techniques, tools, and libraries such as BeautifulSoup and Scrapy.
+This folder contains my notes on web scraping techniques, tools, and libraries such as BeautifulSoup and Selenium.
 It also includes code examples demonstrating how to scrape data from various websites.

 ### Data Processing